Your source for forecasting tools, software, and books since 1993

 INSURANCE · UNIVERSITY · RESEARCH · AVIATION · ENERGY SERVICES

-Argon is an economical USB external hard drive loaded with billions of key weather records for North America going back to 1930.
+Argon is an economical USB external hard drive loaded with billions of key weather records for North America going back to the 1930s.
 It's designed for businesses and universities that need the complete North American weather record on demand.
 Using the power of mySQL, you can run statistical analyses, find extremes, averages, and frequencies, and export queries in METAR and spreadsheet form.
 All data has been unified into a common format and is searchable by latitude/longitude, WMO, ICAO, FAA, and WBAN identifier.
 This ensures maximum compatibility for your projects.
 And Argon is economical -- obtaining all of this data from the National Climatic Data Center would involve tens of thousands of dollars and hundreds of hours of processing time.
+We've spent months doing the processing for you.

 What Argon can do for you